Spacetime is Locally Inertial at Points of General Relativistic Shock Wave Interaction between Shocks from Different Characteristic Families: A Point of Regular Shock Wave Interaction in SSC bet ween Shocks from Different Characteristic Families

 \section{A Point of Regular Shock Wave Interaction in SSC bet\-ween Shocks from Different Characteristic Families}

 In this section we set up our basic framework and give the definition of a point of regular shock wave interaction in SSC, that is, a point $p$ where two radial shock waves enter or leave the point $p$ with distinct speeds.
 We henceforth restrict attention to radial shock waves, that is, shock surfaces $\Sigma$ that can (locally) be parameterized by \beq \Sigma(t, \vartheta, \varphi) =(t,x(t), \vartheta, \varphi), \eeq and across which the stress-energy-momentum tensor, $T$, is discontinuous.
 Said differently, for a fixed time $t$ the shock surface is a two sphere (of symmetry) with radius $x(t)$.
-Moreover, we assume $\Sigma$ to be a timelike surfaces, that is, the shock speed is smaller than the speed of light, $\dot{x}(t)^2 < \frac{A}{B}$.
+For simplicity, we assume $\Sigma$ to be a timelike surfaces, that is, the shock speed is smaller than the speed of light, $\dot{x}(t)^2 < \frac{A}{B}$.
+Nevertheless, Theorem \ref{TheoremMain} also applies to spacelike shock surfaces, since we can assume the metric components $A$ and $B$ in \eqref{metric SSC} to be both negative.

 For radial hypersurfaces in SSC, the angular variables play a passive role, and the essential issue regarding smoothing the metric components lies within the atlas of $\oneone$ coordinate transformations acting on the $(t,r)$-plane, i.e., angular coordinates are kept fixed.
-Therefore, it suffices to work with the so-called shock curve $\gamma$, that is, the shock surface $\Sigma$ restricted to the $(t,r)$-plane, \beq \gamma(t)=(t,x(t)), \eeq with normal $1$-form \beq n_{\nu}=(\dot{x},-1). \eeq For radial shock surfaces (\ref{shock surface SSY}) in SSC, the RH conditions (\ref{JC}) take the simplified form
+Therefore, it suffices to work with the so-called shock curve $\gamma$, that is, the shock surface $\Sigma$ restricted to the $(t,r)$-plane, \beq \gamma(t)=(t,x(t)), \eeq with normal $1$-form \beq n_{\nu}=(\dot{x},-1). \eeq For radial shock surfaces (\ref{shock surface SSY}) in SSC, the Rankine Hugoniot (RH) conditions (\ref{JC}) take the simplified form

 We now generalize the above framework to shock wave interactions (collisions) between shocks from different families.
 At the point of collision, shock waves typically change their speeds discontinuously, so that we cannot assume the shock surfaces to be smooth in $t$ at $t=0$.
 In light of this, it is useful to think of the incoming and outgoing branches of the two shock waves as four distinct shocks, two of which are defined for $t \leq 0$ and two for $t\geq 0$.
 In more detail, to establish our basic framework, suppose the timelike shock surfaces $\Sigma_i^\pm$ are parameterized in SSC by \beq \Sigma_i^+(t,\theta,\phi) =(t,x^+_i(t),\theta,\phi), \ \ \ \ \text{for} \ \ t\geq0, \eeq and \beq \Sigma_i^-(t,\theta,\phi) =(t,x^-_i(t),\theta,\phi), \ \ \ \ \text{for} \ \ t\leq0, \eeq where $i=1,2$.
 Assume in addition that $\Sigma^\pm_i$ intersect at $t=0$, that is, \beq \nonumber x^\pm_1(0)=r_0=x^\pm_2(0), \eeq for some $r_0>0$.
 Restricted to the $(t,r)$-plane, the above shock surfaces are described by the shock curves \beq \gamma_i^\pm(t)=(t,x^\pm_i(t)), \eeq with normal $1$-forms \beq (n^\pm_i)_{\nu}=(\dot{x}^\pm_i,-1). \eeq We assume the $\gamma_i^\pm$ are $C^3$ with all derivatives extending to $t=0$.
 Denoting with $[\cdot]_i^\pm$ the jump across the shock curve $\gamma_i^\pm$ the RH conditions read, in correspondence to \eqref{RHwithN1}-\eqref{RHwithN2},